pepefrog69/conversation/resources.md

 ## Other videos

 Additional videos created by IBMers.
 Again, these videos refer to the service by its former name, the Watson Conversation service.
-They remain relevant for {{site.data.keyword.conversationshort}} because they focus on conversational skill development.
+However, they continue to be relevant for {{site.data.keyword.conversationshort}}.

 - [Show me how to build conversational skills ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://youtu.be/tUkLIUOm550){: new_window}: A 3-minute overview of the service
 - [Walkthrough of the tool ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://youtu.be/ELwWhJGE2P8){: new_window}: A 14-minute technical walkthrough